-Figure 4 below.

 NOTE 1: Due to the framework nature of the CPM Enabler, functional components may or may not be deployed, depending on the required functionality for a deployment.
 When functional components are not deployed, then that deployment will not be able to fulfil the functionalities offered by the not deployed functional components in the CPM specified manner.
 Appendix B.1 shows a number of deployment configurations of the CPM Enabler.